freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-38.md

 # --description--

-When elaborating questions about a third person singular (he, she or it) you might need to uwe the auxiliary verb “does”
+When elaborating questions about a third person singular (he, she or it) you might need to use the auxiliary verb `does` .

-For example: If Alice is curious about Sophie's hobbies and wants to ask Tom, she can say, `Does Sophie like hiking?` The word `does` is used here because the subject is `Sophie,` a third person singular.
-“Does" is used to form questions in the present simple tense for he, she, or it.
+For example: If Alice is curious about Sophie's hobbies and wants to ask Tom, she can say, `Does Sophie like hiking?` The word `does` is used here because the subject is `Sophie,` a third person singular. `Does` is used to form questions in the present simple tense for he, she, or it.

 # --question--